-Business branding includes everything from your logo, colour scheme and design features to your tone of voice, mission statement and business name.
+Business branding includes everything from your logo, colour scheme, and design features to your tone of voice, mission statement, and business name.
 It also includes the identities of all the products and/or services you offer (for sale or otherwise).
 Each of your offerings may have a slightly different identity, but they must all reflect and form part of your entire business’s identity.

 What is a branding strategy?

-So if your brand is your business’s identity, what then is your business’s branding strategy?
+If your brand is your business’s identity, what then is your business’s branding strategy?
 This question is fairly simple to answer, but a branding strategy is not so simple to deliver and you’ll see why in a few seconds.